 2. Fluorescent PCR ribotyping chromatograms

 The analysis tool above compares data in chromatograms from a capillary sequencer to data in an online database.
 It is meant to streamline analysis of large sets of data.
-That said, visual comparison between chromatograms remains the best way to identify C. difficile ribotypes (i.e. Gold standard) and to make calls between similar looking chromatograms.
+That said, visual comparison between chromatograms remains the best way to identify existing and novel C. difficile ribotypes (i.e. Gold standard).
 To facilitate visual comparisons, we provided a subset of chromatograms for download.